dotnet/csharpstandard/standard/interfaces.md

 It is a compile-time error for an explicit interface member implementation to include any modifiers ([§15.6](classes.md#156-methods)) other than `extern` or `async`.

-It is a compile-time error for an explicit interface method implementation to include *type_parameter_constraints_clauses*.
+It is a compile-time error for an explicit interface method implementation to include *type_parameter_constraints_clause*s.
 The constraints for a generic explicit interface method implementation are inherited from the interface method.

 > *Note*: Explicit interface member implementations have different accessibility characteristics than other members.
 Because explicit interface member implementations are never accessible through a qualified interface member name in a method invocation or a property access, they are in a sense private.
 However, since they can be accessed through the interface, they are in a sense also as public as the interface in which they are declared.
 > Explicit interface member implementations serve two primary purposes: